eosnewmedia/JSON-API-Server/docs/request-handler/index.md

 ## Concept

-Request handlers are responsible for turning a json api request into a document, which contains the requested resources.
+Request handlers are responsible for turning a JSON API request into a document, which contains the requested resources.

-The document created by a request handler will be normalized and transformed into a json api http response.
+The document created by a request handler will be normalized and transformed into a JSON API HTTP response.

 ## Interface